What does the Department of Housing and Urban Development (HUD) do?

 The Department of Housing and Urban Development (HUD) is an executive branch agency responsible for national housing policy and community development.
 Its functions include providing affordable housing assistance, enforcing fair housing laws, supporting homeownership programs, and administering grants for urban development and disaster recovery.
 It was established in 1965.

-How much does the US Department of Housing and Urban Development spend?
+How much does the Department of Housing and Urban Development spend?

-The Department of Housing and Urban Development’s federal spending in FY 2024 was higher than in FY 1980.
+The Department of Housing and Urban Development’s federal spending in FY 2025 was lower than in FY 1980.

 Who leads the Department of Housing and Urban Development?